timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 : Example shard lease {#lst:shard-lease}

-Most controllers already perform leader election using a central `Lease` lock object and are configured to stop any controllers when they loose their `Lease`.
+Most controllers already perform leader elections using a central `Lease` lock object and are configured to stop any controllers when they lose their `Lease`.
-In fact, most implementations exit the entire process when failing to renew the lock for safety.
+Most implementations exit the entire process when failing to renew the lock for safety.
-These leader election mechanisms can be reused for maintaining the shard `Lease` as shown in [@lst:shard-lease].
+These leader election mechanisms can be reused to maintain the shard `Lease` as shown in [@lst:shard-lease].
 Instead of using a central `Lease` object for all instances, each instance acquires and maintains its own `Lease` object to announce itself to the sharder.
-A shard may only run its controllers as long as it holds its shard `Lease`.
+A shard may only run its controllers if it holds its shard `Lease`.
-I.e., when it fails to renew the shard `Lease` in time, it also needs to stop all controllers.
+For example, it must stop all controllers when it fails to renew the shard `Lease` in time.
-Similar to usual leader election, a shard may release its own shard `Lease` on graceful termination by removing the `holderIdentity`.
+Similar to the usual leader election, a shard may release its own shard `Lease` on graceful termination by removing the `holderIdentity`.
-This immediately triggers reassignments by the sharder to minimize the duration where no shard is acting on a subset of objects.
+This immediately triggers reassignments by the sharder to minimize the duration where no shard acts on a subset of objects.

-In essence, the existing leader election machinery can be reused for maintaining the shard `Lease` with two changes.
+Essentially, the existing leader election machinery can be reused to maintain the shard `Lease` with two changes.
-First, the shard `Lease` needs to be labelled with `alpha.sharding.timebertt.dev/clusterring=<clusterring-name>` to specify which `ClusterRing` the shard belongs to.
+First, the shard `Lease` needs to be labeled with `alpha.sharding.timebertt.dev/clusterring=<clusterring-name>` to specify to which `ClusterRing` the shard belongs.
-Second, the name of the shard `Lease` needs to match the `holderIdentity`.
+Second, the shard's `Lease` name needs to match the `holderIdentity`.
 By default, the instance's hostname is used for both values.
 If the `holderIdentity` differs from the name, the sharder assumes that the shard is unavailable.
 In controller-runtime, the shard's manager can be configured to maintain a shard `Lease` as shown in [@lst:go-shard-lease].